These are the steps you’ll need to take to migrate your WordPress website to Kinsta using Migrate Guru:

 Once the SSL is installed you will need to run a search-replace of the site database to update every occurrence of the site URL in the database from http to https.
 Our post on fixing mixed-content warnings includes a detailed description of how to update these URLs.

-Once the site is successfully loading over https, contact our support team and ask to have the site forced to load over https.
+Once the site is successfully loading over https, you can use the Force HTTPS tool in the MyKinsta dashboard.
 This will cause all http requests to be redirected to https ensuring your site can only be accessed over https.